Germany Euro 2024 squad with Kroos and Müller, without Hummels

 Hummels was expected to be excluded from the list announced on Thursday, as well as Bayern Munich midfielder Leon Goretzka and injured winger Serge Gnabry.

-Kroos returned into the national team during the international break in March after almost three years of international retirement.

-The German Football Federation (DFB) had already announced 18 names in an unique and unconventional way throughout the week.
+The German Football Federation (DFB) had already announced 18 names for the June 14-July 14 tournament in an unique and unconventional way throughout the week.

-Players were announced via traditional and social media, influencers, TV celebrities, an art gallery, national carriers Lufthansa, at a concert and even a döner kebab shop owner before the official presentation by Nagelsmann.

-In addition to Kroos and Müller, the group announced on Thursday includes Alexander Nübel, Marc-André ter Stegen, Oliver Baumann, Jamal Musiala, Waldemar Anton, Benjamin Henrichs and Maximilian Beier.
+The DFB said on Thursday that assistant coaches Sandro Wagner, Benjamin Glück and Mads Buttgereit as well as goalkeeping coach Andreas Kronenberg have signed new contracts until 2026 and thus up to and including the World Cup in the United States, Canada and Mexico.

 The final squad has to be submitted by June 7 and can have no more than 26 players